sfmanuel/documentation/Tasks.md

-# Task
+# Tasks

-to interact with the outside world a flow script must create task executions.
+To interact with the outside world a flow script must create task executions.
 Tasks are configured by a input dictionary object and most tasks also provide outputs as a dictionary.

 Two examples on how to create and run a task: